Mateo-Wallace/MP3-Basic-Pokemon-Clone/README.md

 add attack case to class

-fix fireball, encounter rate, start on overworld
+fix fireball, encounter rate, start on overworld, emby doesnt faint when at 0 till next turn, add chance to hit